Copyright © Ministry of Health Singapore. All Rights Reserved.

-But as kids grow, they start to spend more time deskbound or playing with electronic gaming devices.
-Very often, the lure of indoor activities beats sweating it out in our hot and humid climate.
-And before you know it, a sedentary lifestyle sets in.
+As kids grow, they start to spend less time playing sports and more time being deskbound or playing with electronic gaming devices.
+Very often, the lure of indoor activities such as watching TV beats sweating it out in our hot and humid climate.
+And before you know it, a sedentary lifestyle sets in and regular exercise is no longer part of their regular routine.

 So the next time your little one bugs you for outdoor playtime, get moving before he decides that sitting with the iPad or your smartphone is more fun than running under the sun!
 Here are some activities you can do with your kids to keep everyone active:

 Kids love playgrounds.
 Fortunately for mum and dad, our estates and parks are dotted with playgrounds big and small.
-These are often equipped with different modules for children to climb, slide, crawl and balance, which are good for their gross motor skills.
+Outdoor playgrounds in Singapore are often equipped with different modules for children to climb, slide, crawl and balance, which are good for their gross motor skills.

 Best of all, they are free.
-Plus there are so many of them across the island, kids can never get bored at any of them.
-You can plan a special playground trip to the iconic Toa Payoh dragon playground, the tilted train structure in Tiong Bahru Park or the interesting climbing structures in Woodlands Waterfront Park and Bishan-Ang Mo Kio Park.
-For the fun to last longer, let your kids explore the huge adventure play areas in Pasir Ris Park and West Coast Park.
+Plus, there are so many of them across the island, kids can never get bored at any of them.
+You can plan a special playground trip to the iconic Toa Payoh dragon playground, the tilted train structure in Tiong Bahru Park or the interesting climbing structures in Woodlands Waterfront Park and Bishan-Ang Mo Kio Park, as well as the battleship playground in Sembawang Park.
+For the fun to last longer, let your kids explore the huge adventure playground areas in Pasir Ris Park and West Coast Park.

 If you feel adventurous on any day, simply whip out your map and bring the kids on a playground hunting trip around your neighbourhood and beyond.